 Creating aRTM Workflow

-The aRTM workflow starts with a Topaze document containing PVT information.
-The workflow can then proceed automatically from a pressure and possible rate feeds.
+The aRTM workflow starts with a PVT object.
+It can then proceed automatically from a pressure and possible rate feeds.
 See Automatic RTM for more details.

-A Topaze document must be uploaded under the field or well group.
-This will serve as the seed PVT document for aRTM.
+A PVT object must be extracted under the field or well group.

 In the field/well group node click on Automatic RTM,